-(B) CONTINUING CONNECTED TRANSACTIONS SUBJECT TO THE REPORTING, ANNUAL REVIEW, ANNOUNCEMENT, CIRCULAR AND INDEPENDENT SHAREHOLDERS' APPROVAL REQUIREMENTS
+(C) CONTINUING CONNECTED TRANSACTIONS SUBJECT TO THE REPORTING, ANNUAL REVIEW, ANNOUNCEMENT, CIRCULAR AND INDEPENDENT SHAREHOLDERS' APPROVAL REQUIREMENTS

-1. Master Engineering Services Agreement
+Master Engineering Services Agreement

-On June 22, 2022, our Company entered into a master engineering services agreement with Shandong Commercial (the "Master Engineering Services Agreement"), pursuant to which we agreed to provide to Lushang Development Group and its associates ("Lushang Development Associates") and Shandong Commercial and its associates (excluding Lushang Development Associates) ("Shandong Commercial Associates") certain engineering services, including but not limited to (i) landscape construction engineering services; (ii) maintenance engineering services; and (iii) landscape technology engineering services (the "Engineering Services").
-The Master Engineering Services Agreement has a term commencing from the Listing Date to December 31, 2023, which may be renewed as the parties may mutually agree, subject to compliance with the requirements under Chapter 14A of the Listing Rules and all other applicable laws and regulations.
+On [•], our Company entered into a master engineering services agreement with Shandong Commercial (the "Master Engineering Services Agreement"), pursuant to which we agreed to provide to Lushang Development Associates and Shandong Commercial and its associates (excluding Lushang Development Associates) ("Shandong Commercial Associates") certain engineering services, including but not limited to (i) landscape construction engineering services; (ii) maintenance engineering services; and (iii) landscape technology engineering services (the "Engineering Services").
+The Master Engineering Services Agreement has a term commencing from the [REDACTED] to December 31, 2023, which may be renewed as the parties may mutually agree, subject to compliance with the requirements under Chapter 14A of the Listing Rules and all other applicable laws and regulations.
 Relevant members of both parties will enter into separate engineering agreements setting out the specific terms and conditions based on the principles provided in the Master Engineering Services Agreement.